marnec/ML/docs/pages/ML-23-DimensionalityReduction.md

 \frac{1}{m} \sum^m_{i=1} \left \| x^{(i)} \right \|^2
 $$

-Typically, $k$ is chosen to be the smallest value so that
+Typically, $k$ is chosen to be the smallest that satisfies

 $$
 \begin{equation}